glowkeeper/glowkeeper.github.io/src/content/writing/stories/theMillwright.md

 *They bound his soul to the mill and condemned him to wander, begging.*

-Not the place, Mikayla realized.
+Not the place, Mikayla realised.

 The mill.